 Killed four days into the battle, he had not even celebrated his 18th birthday when war broke out in 1939.
 Ferdynand was an Ułan of the Karpacki Pułk Ułanów, (a Lancer from the Carpathian motorised Cavalry Regiment).
 He had spent his brief adulthood preparing to liberate not just Cassino, but Poland.
 We don’t know his journey, we don’t know who he left behind at home.
 The war for men like him was full of suffering and horror – perhaps tempered by hope and faith in a future, free Poland.
 Sadly that wasn’t to be.
 At the time of the battle and unknown to Ferdynand, Allied leaders Churchill, Roosevelt and Stalin had already decided the fate of his home in the eastern lands of Poland.

-What and where is Monte Cassino?
+Where is Monte Cassino?
 What happened?

 The magnificent Abbey of Monte Cassino was built on a rocky hilltop in 529 AD by Saint Benedict.
 Despite being repeatedly sacked or destroyed in its early history, it survived in different forms throughout the ages.
 Geographically, it lies about 130 kilometres southeast of Rome, dominating the nearby town of Casino and the entrances to the Liri and Rapido valleys.
 Strategically, its importance lay in this, its location: guarding as it did the route to northern Italy.
 In 1944, as the Allies pushed towards Rome and with the German army in retreat, the hilltop and entrenched defenders were identified as a prime target for massive Allied bombardment in one of the fiercest actions of the Second World War.